calb3ars/Flipic/README.md

     @photos = current_user_liked(@filtered_photos)
   end
 ```
-Fetching of the images from the database.
-Avoiding N + 1 requests is vital for faster image rendering

 ##### Likes
 Users are given the ability to "like" posts to show their approval, much like Facebook likes.
 When an image is liked, the like counter for that image increases in real-time.
 Additionally, users can only like a photo once (clicking the heart icon multiple times for a photo will toggle whether the image is liked or not by the current user).